Statement

 Biography

-Tutu Tuğçe Sönmez is a London based artist and sculptor.
-She is originally from Izmir, Turkey, and completed her studies at Michigan State University, earning degrees in Studio Arts and Marketing.
+Tutu Tuğçe Sönmez is an artist and sculptor based in London and Istanbul, originally from Izmir, Turkey.
+She studied at Michigan State University, where she earned degrees in Studio Arts and Marketing.

-Her work has been included in exhibitions and collections in cities such as London, Berlin, and Shanghai.
-She has presented her research at conferences hosted by institutions such as Cambridge and Regents University.
+Sönmez has exhibited internationally, with work shown and collected in London, Berlin, and Shanghai.
+She has also presented her research at conferences hosted by institutions including the University of Cambridge and Regent’s University London.